Author: Dr Weng Chyn Chan, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2004.

 Rifampicin is sometimes used intermittently (less than 2 to 3 doses per week) for the treatment of tuberculosis and leprosy.
 When rifampicin is used in this way, it may be associated with a ‘flu-like syndrome, shortness of breath, low blood pressure, acute renal failure and shock.

 Rifampicin is a P-glycoprotein inducer and may increase the breakdown of other medications, making them less effective.
-The dosage of these drugs may need adjustment if taken together with rifampicin:
+The dosage of these drugs may need adjustment if they are taken together with rifampicin:

 © 2018 DermNet New Zealand Trust.